oracle-livelabs/oci-migration/ebs-cm-landingzones/register/register.md

 ## Introduction

-In this lab, you will prepare your Oracle E-Business Suite (EBS) environment by setting up Oracle E-Business Suite Cloud Manager authentication.
+In this lab, you will set up Oracle E-Business Suite Cloud Manager authentication.

 Estimated Lab Time: 20 minutes

-### About <Product/Technology> (Optional)
+### About Oracle Identity and Access Management (IAM) Identity Domains
-In this lab, we will be showcasing how IAM identity domains can be used to manage single sign-on authentication.
+In this lab, we will be showcasing how Oracle Identity and Access Management (IAM) identity domains can be used to manage single sign-on authentication.
 Oracle E-Business Suite Cloud Manager uses IAM identity domains to manage user authentication.

 ### Objectives